neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 > Iterations: 24
 ```

-DeepSparse achieves 148 images/sec at batch 64, a **10x** performance improvement over ONNX Runtime!

 ### Deploy a Model

 Beyond offering exceptional performance, DeepSparse offers convenient APIs for integrating your model into an application.
-There are two
-primary APIs for deploying YOLOv5 on DeepSparse.
+We will walk through an example of

 Pull down a sample image for the example and save as `basilica.jpg` with the following command:
 ```bash